smart94423/pabutools/docs/_sources/usage.rst

     outcome = rule(sat_profile)

-Because the above can be tedious, we provide simpler ways to define the satisfaction profile.
-Several widely used satisfaction functions are also directly provided.
+To simplify the process of defining the satisfaction profile, we offer convenient methods and provide several widely used satisfaction functions.

 .. code-block:: python